-Doubles the monetary penalty assessed by MDA against a person who applies a pesticide in a manner that results in damage to an adjacent state park, state forest, or other properties in the state outdoor recreation system (see Minn.
-Stat. § 86A.04 for more on the outdoor recreation system).
+Doubles the monetary penalty assessed by MDA against a person who applies a pesticide in a manner that results in damage to an adjacent (1) state park, state forest, or other properties in the state outdoor recreation system (see Minn.
+Stat. § 86A.04 for more on the outdoor recreation system), or (2) regional park in the Twin Cities metropolitan area.